kite-sdk/kite-docs/using-kite-properties.md

 kite-dataset update <uri> --set kite.writer.cache-size=2
 ```

 The recommended way to avoid out of memory exceptions is to write to fewer files.
-To help with that, [CrunchDatasets.partition][cd-partition] methods restructure the parallel collection so that all of the entities stored in a given partition are processed by the same writer.
+To help with that, [CrunchDatasets.partition][cd-partition] methods restructure the collected data so that all of the records stored in a given partition are processed by the same writer.

 [cd-partition]:{{site.baseurl}}/apidocs/org/kitesdk/data/crunch/CrunchDatasets.html#partition(org.apache.crunch.PCollection,%20org.kitesdk.data.Dataset)